lizmat/articles/5to6-exceptions.md

 If you want finer control on which warnings you want to be seen, you can select which
 [warning categories](https://perldoc.pl/warnings#Category-Hierarchy) you
 want enabled / disabled with `use warnings` / `no warnings` in Perl 5.
+For
+example:

+    # Perl 5
+    use warnings;
+    {
+        no warnings 'uninitialized';
+        my $bar;
+        print $bar;    # no visible warning
+    }

-If you want to do that in Perl 6 however, you will need a `CONTROL` phaser.
+If you want to have finer control in Perl 6 however, you will need a `CONTROL` phaser.

 CONTROL
 -------
 The `CONTROL` phaser is very much like the `CATCH` phaser, but it handles a special type of exception, the so-called "control exception".
-Whenever a warning is generated in Perl 6, a control exception is thrown.
+Whenever a warning is generated in Perl 6, such a control exception is thrown.
 Which you can catch with the `CONTROL` phaser.
-Here's an example that will not show warnings for using uninitialized values in expressions.
+Here's an example that will *not* show warnings for using uninitialized values in expressions.

     # Perl 6
+    {
         CONTROL {
-        when CX::Warn {    # Control eXception type associated with Warnings note .message
+            when CX::Warn {  # Control eXception type for Warnings
+                note .message
                   unless .message.starts-with('Use of uninitialized value');
             }
+        }
+        my $bar;
+        print $bar;          # no visible warning
     }

 There are currently no warning categories defined in Perl 6.
 So you will